mark-watson/hy-lisp-python-book/manuscript/webapps.md

 ## Deploying Hy Language Flask Apps to Google Cloud Platform AppEngine

-The example for this section is in a [sparate github repository](https://github.com/mark-watson/hy-lisp-gcp-starter-project) that you should clone or otherwise use a starter project if you intend to deploy to AppEngine.
+The example for this section is in a [sparate github repository](https://github.com/mark-watson/hy-lisp-gcp-starter-project) that you should clone or copy to a new project for a starter project if you intend to deploy to AppEngine.

 This AppEngine example is very similar to that in the last section except that it also serves a static asset and has a small Python stub main program to load the Hy language library and import the Hy language code.